jaejinchoi/FFP/README.md

 * -d
     Output Jensen-Shannon distance matrix instead of Jensen-Shannon divergence matrix which is default option.
     Square root(JS divergence) = JS distance
+* -s
+    Output a symmetric matrix instead of a low triangular matrix which is default output.

 ### [Note]
 [-r] input low triangular divergence or distance matrix.
 This requires all pair-wise output of 'FFP_compress'